Transitioning to High School

 Laptops should come to school fully charged every day.

-Mr Chris Shadgett is our IT Support Officer.
-He is located in the IT office in the Library.
-Please email him with any concerns.
+Our IT Support Service is located in the IT office in the Library.
+Please email with any concerns.

 Generally no. However, banding does take place in Hebrew.
 Further banding, based on performance, takes place in Mathematics in Year 8 and then in other subjects as students progress through the High School.